Intelligent-Silicon/AutoUnattend/AutoUnattend-InstallWindows-VMWare-Workstation-Clone.md

 ```
 Dism /Image:"C:\Win11_Pro_64bit" /Add-Driver /Driver:"C:\AllSignedAndUnsignedDrivers" /Recurse /ForceUnsigned
 ```
+The $OEM$ folders and D:\Sources folder get copied to C:\Windows when installation takes place.
+This can add 10GB to the VMware virtual PC taking up unneccesary space.

+If using the $OEM$ folders, the Sources folder is also copied over!
+This pushes you towards the conclusion the SysPrep custom image is the way to create a minimal installation of Windows, for subsequent installations

 ### 6. Create the bootable Windows ISO file to install Windows using the AutoUnattend.